galegofer/phone-reservation/README.md

 #### Questions

 * What aspect of this exercise did you find most interesting?
     * The need to check an external API to enrich the mobile phones data.
 * What did you find most cumbersome?
     * It was quiet hard to find a reliable alternative to FonoAPI (it is down), so I took another one Grabaphone.
     * The enrichment phone data process has its own tricks.
+    * The reactive database approach doesn't bind foreigns keys to objects, which makes development a little bit more harder.